GyverLibs/EncButton/README_EN.md

 ### Interrupts
 To improve the quality of encoder / button processing in the loaded program (so as not to miss a turn or click), it is recommended duplicate the poll in the interrupt by *CHANGE*.
-For encoder - Cranberries on both pins.
+For encoder -Cranberries on both pins.
 Inside the interrupt handler, we call the special ticker `tickISR()`, and in the main program loop we leave the usual `tick()` - it is needed in order to correctly calculate all timeouts.
 In `EB_CALLBACK` mode, all connected functions are called from `tick()`, that is, not from the interrupt handler, but from the main program loop!